spectrum-health-systems/tingen-documentation/.github/Documentation/Works-In-Progress/Roadmap.md

 # Tingen Roadmap

 - Currently a bunch of stuff is refreshed when Tingen is disabled, but those things need to be manually refreshed when it's enabled again.
-Is there an efficient way to check to see if there is a change back to enabled, and refresh things?
+Is there an efficient way to check to see if there is a change back to enabled, and refresh things.

 ## Commander

+- Runs processes after hours
+- Killswitch

 ## Lieutenant